sandia-proj/SETGen/help/MANUAL.md

    **IP** column refers to the ip address of the VM.

    **SysGen** column refers to the method of SysGen being used (if any).
    The possible values are **SysGen(Default)**, **SysGen(Custom)**, and **N/A**

+   The first row means that 1.0.0.210 is not generating any kind of System Events.

+   The second row means that 1.0.0.30 is generating realistic traffic (using tools) within itself to the ens0 interface using the Network Wrapper.

+   The third and fourth rows mean that 1.0.0.92 is generating realistic traffic (using tools) to 1.0.0.184’s ens1 interface using the Network Wrapper.

 </br>